 Here’s how you can force terminate a hung or not-responding full-screen always-on-top application or game.
 Since you do not have access to the Taskbar, you will have to follow these suggestions to kill the frozen application.

-1] First click on the frozen application you want to close and then press the Alt+F4 keys together and leave them after the application closes.
+1] the First click on the frozen application you want to close and then press the Alt+F4 keys together and leave them after the application closes.
 Does this help?

 2] Press Ctrl+Shift+Esc to launch the Task Manager.